Twisted Superfields: Dynamical Symmetry Breaking

 where $A_{\mu }^{U} $ acquires a unification-scale mass, but $A_{\mu }^{Y} $ and $A_{\mu }^{Y'} $ remain massless.
 In order to achieve the relation

-appearing in the action, the coupling constants and group matrices must satisfy:
+appearing in the action (eq \eqref{GrindEQ__1_15_}), the coupling constants and group matrices must satisfy:

 \end{widetext} This is just a generalization of a Weinberg angle rotation.
-A more complete generalization could involve a third angle specifying ways to mix the two massless fields, but that is not needed here.
-The reason that the group matrices on the left have a flavor dependence is because eq \eqref{GrindEQ__2_13_} involves the flavor charge $q_{F} $.
+A more complete generalization could involve a third angle mixing the two massless fields, but that is not needed here.
+The reason that the group matrices on the left have an $mF$ dependence is because eq \eqref{GrindEQ__2_13_} involves the Abelian charges $q_{mF}$.